Cirsium ciliolatum

-Cirsium ciliolatum is a species of thistle known by the common name Ashland thistle.
-It is endemic to the Klamath Mountains, where it is known from only a few occurrences in Jackson and Josephine Counties in Oregon, as well as neighboring Humboldt and Siskiyou Counties in California.
-It is related to Cirsium undulatum and may be more accurately described as a variety of that species.
+Cirsium ciliolatum is a species of thistle in the family Asteraceae known by the common name Ashland thistle.
+It is endemic to the Klamath Mountains, where it is known from only thirty occurrences in Jackson County, Oregon and Siskiyou County, California.
+It is closely related to Cirsium undulatum and has sometimes been treated as a variety of that species, but it is distinguished by its noticeably fringed bracts.
+Because of its rarity and due to threats from agriculture and development, the species is vulnerable globally and listed as endangered in California.